Webinar

 President Biden, backed by a Democratic-controlled Congress, successfully passed a number of legislative initiatives in his first two years in office.
 The midterm elections in 2022 changed the legislative landscape.
 While Democrats maintained narrow control of the Senate, Republicans won a slim majority in the House.
 “With power split between two parties, legislative initiatives have been limited,” says Kevin McMillan, head of state and federal government relations at U.S. Bank.
 However, bi-partisan support in April 2024 led to approval of a funding package to, among other things, support Ukraine's military defense against Russia and to aid Israel as well in its conflict with Hamas.
 However, it took months to gain final passage of these and related measures.

 The political power divide led to contentious negotiations that resulted in last minute approval of an agreement to allow the government to issue additional debt, and to an overdue approval of the 2024 fiscal-year budget.
 However, the two parties did manage to reach agreement in both instances.
+However, fiscal year 2024 ends on September 30, and Congress has yet to pass a budget for the next fiscal year that begins in October.
+Action will need to occur by that date to avoid a partial government shutdown.

 Positioning portfolios today